morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 One could argue that getting an Exception is the least of our problems at the moment, but there is no argue in that we broke the law (the Liskov Substitution Principle that is).

-## The Liskov Substitution Principle
+## The Liskov Substitution Principle revisited

 As mentioned above the Liskov Substitution Principle [LSP] states that:
 > Substitutability is a principle in object-oriented programming stating that, in a computer program, if S is a subtype of T, then objects of type T may be replaced with objects of type S (i.e. an object of type T may be substituted with any object of a subtype S) without altering any of the desirable properties of the program (correctness, task performed, etc.)